 Accessible technology at QWERTY includes:

-QWERTY Technology Hub is currently open only to patients of the Spinal Unit at Hampstead Rehabilitation Centre.
+QWERTY Technology Hub is currently open only to patients of the Spinal Unit and Brain Injury Unit at The Repatriation Health Precinct.
 It will open more broadly as COVID-19 restrictions ease further.

 To keep pace with rapidly advancing technologies, PQSA asks you to consider donating to purchase new equipment and update existing